Data Breach Check Tool – Have I Been Pwned?

 How can I check on my personal information?

 There are several different ways to check on your personal information; once again, it depends on the information you're concerned about.
-Using the above data breach tool is a great step, as it can locate stolen information and provide notice.
+Using the above data breach tool is a significant step, as it can locate stolen information and provide notice.

 WhatIsMyIP.com has provided this data breach check tool courtesy of Have I Been Pownd at haveibeenpwned.com.